Japan's large appliance shipments hit 23-year high in 2019 due to tax hike | The Japan Times

-Large household appliance shipments in Japan in 2019 rose 2.7 percent from the previous year to ¥2.5 trillion, hitting the highest level since 1996, an industry group said Monday.
+Large household appliance shipments in 2019 rose 2.7 percent from the previous year to ¥2.5 trillion, hitting the highest level since 1996, according to an industry group.

-The growth was chiefly due to last-minute demand for air conditioners and other major appliances before the consumption tax hike from 8 percent to 10 percent on Oct.
+The growth was chiefly due to last-minute demand for air conditioners and other major appliances before the consumption tax was raised from 8 percent to 10 percent on Oct.
 1, the Japan Electrical Manufacturers’ Association said.

 Air conditioner shipments climbed 2.6 percent to ¥811.5 billion.
 By volume, shipments increased 1.7 percent to 9.81 million units, marking a record high since comparable data became available in 1972, mainly thanks to the effects of extreme summer heat.